GRGalinger/Senior-Design/Files/Assignments/Test_Plan.md

 OA1.10   &nbsp;&nbsp;User account successfully authorized.<br />

 OA2.1   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**OAuth2.0 Test 2**<br />
-OA2.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will test the authoirization process through Dropbox API.<br />
+OA2.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will test the authorization process through Dropbox API.<br />
 OA2.3   &nbsp;&nbsp;&nbsp;&nbsp;This test will go through the authorization process of a user connecting to our Dropbox app in order to upload files.<br />
 OA2.4   &nbsp;&nbsp;&nbsp;&nbsp;Inputs: The inputs will be access tokens and client identification information.<br />
 OA2.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The outputs will be user information obtained through the cloud service after authorization has occured.<br />